dvkjain/sea_project/README.md

 Supported scalers: MinMax scaling, Standard scaling, and logarithmic scaling.
 Supported activation functions: ReLU, tanh, logistic (sigmoid), and identity.

-NOTE: if chosen to save the model, it will be saved in a dictionary containing the model and scalers (if given).
+NOTE: if chosen to save the model, it will be saved in a dictionary containing the model and scalers, if given and supported (log scalers are not supported).

 ### Examples